gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 The goal is **curation**.

 You link to the original source.
 You mention where the content came from.
 You summarize it in your own words.
 You explain why it matters to your audience.
 In many cases, this is actually good for the original publisher too, because you are sending interested readers back to them.

-A good curated newsletter should feel like a guide.
+A good curated newsletter should feel like a guide, not a scraper.

-Not a scraper.

 That difference matters.

 ## Automated newsletters are useful for lead nurturing

-TODO: Add an image illustrating how repeated exposure through useful newsletters helps interested prospects hear from your brand consistently over time, increasing the likelihood that they eventually become paying customers.

 Not everyone who joins your email list is ready to buy.

-Some people are just learning.

-Some are comparing options.

-Some are interested, but not urgent.

-Some subscribed because the content looked useful.
+Some people are just learning, some are comparing options.
+Some are interested, but not urgent for them.
+Others might have subscribed because the content looked useful.

 An automated newsletter gives you a reason to keep showing up without constantly selling.

 If every email is a sales email, people stop paying attention.

-But if the newsletter is genuinely useful, you can stay in touch for months.
+But if the newsletter is **genuinely useful**, you can stay in touch for months.

 Then, when the timing is better, your company is already familiar.